JetBrains-Research/kotlinx.fuzz/kotlinx.reflect.lite/BugReport.md

+All reproducers can be found [here](https://code.jetbrains.team/p/plan/repositories/kotlinx.fuzz/files/kotlinx.reflect.lite/kotlinx.reflect.lite/src/test/kotlin/Reproducers.kt).
 All cases that will be discussed here can be divided into two groups: bugs and reasonable cases that need more explanation in documentation.
 ## Bugs
 ### Calling function with varargs
 ```kotlin